logicmonitor/lm-logs-aws/README.md

 4. In S3, configure the bucket to forward events to the Lambda Function.

 ### Forwarding RDS logs
-To send RDS logs to LogicMonitor, configure instance to send logs to cloudwatch, and create subscription filter to send to the LM log forwarder:
+To send RDS logs to LogicMonitor, configure instance to send logs to cloudwatch, and create subscription filter to send logs to the LM log forwarder:

 1. Follow instructions to send [standard RDS logs to cloudwatch](https://aws.amazon.com/blogs/database/monitor-amazon-rds-for-mysql-and-mariadb-logs-with-amazon-cloudwatch/) or  [enhanced RDS to cloudwatch](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html)
 2. Go to Cloudwatch, select the desired log group of which you want to forward logs , under Actions > Create Lambda subscription filter
 3. In Create Lambda subscription filter , select “Lambda Function” and choose “LMLogsForwarder” (or, whatever you named the Lambda function during stack creation) and click Start streaming.

+### Forwarding Lambda logs
+To send Lambda logs to LogicMonitor, go to cloudwatch and find lambda's log group, and create subscription filter to send logs to the LM log forwarder:

+1. Go to Cloudwatch, select the lambda's log group of which you want to forward logs , under Actions > Create Lambda subscription filter
+2. In Create Lambda subscription filter , select “Lambda Function” and choose “LMLogsForwarder” (or, whatever you named the Lambda function during stack creation) and click Start streaming.